trothaar/100-days-of-code/r1-log.md

 ## Captain's Log

+### R1D41 - February 5, 2018
+Continued with the Building Web Applications in PHP course.
+Finished the Password Cracker assignment!

 ### R1D40 - February 2, 2018
 Continued with the Building Web Applications in PHP Coursera course.
 Began preliminary work on the Password Cracker assignment.